-Kranj, Slovenia sits in the shadow of Ljubljana, just 18 miles away, but is often overlooked as a destination.
+Kranj, Slovenia sits in the shadow of Ljubljana, just 18 miles away, but is often overlooked as a travel destination.
 In fact, on our first trip to Slovenia, the only time we saw Kranj was when we passed through on our way from Ljubljana to Lake Bled – but the town did catch our attention.
-When a month-long housesitting opportunity became available in Kranj, we recalled the strategic position of the city and were quick to apply.
-We knew the city was well-located for day trips to Ljubljana, Skofja Loka, Lake Bled, Lake Bohinj and Vintgar Gorge, but we underestimated the value of the city itself.
+When a month-long housesitting opportunity became available in Kranj, we recalled the stunning position of the city and were quick to apply.
+We knew the city was well-located for Slovenia day trips to Ljubljana, Skofja Loka, Lake Bled, Lake Bohinj and Vintgar Gorge, but we underestimated how enjoyable the city itself is.
 During our stay, housesitting in the neighborhood of Circe, we discovered a plethora of things to do in Kranj, Slovenia.

 We use Trusted Housesitters to find housesitting opportunities around the world.
 Learn more and join!

-In Kranj, there are not a plethora of dining options, but they make up for it in variety.
-While finding local specialties is important to our travels, we also like to try cuisine from locally owned restaurants that feature international food and, in Kranj, we got a taste of both.
+In Kranj, while there are not a plethora of dining options, they make up for it in variety and quality.
+Finding local specialties is always important to our travels and we also like to try cuisine from family owned restaurants that feature international food and, in Kranj, we got a taste of both.

 Gostilna Kot, located on Maistrov trg, serves traditional, homemade Slovenian dishes.
 We savored the locally made Kranjska sausage and whole, grilled fish from the river.
 The prices are fair and the patio is shaded – but it’s only open for lunch or early dinner (which is really ‘late lunch’ for most Slovenes).